 We all know Nashville to be a city with a vibrant music scene.
 So it only seems apt that a show following the lives of country music singers is set here.

 Nashville shares the ups and downs of the lives of both aspiring and established music singers in a competitive arena full of talented artists.
 All going through the same struggles.
 Viewers were treated to a look in their favorite (fictitious) singers’ lives as they juggled their public and private lives.
-Often showing that living in the limelight isn’t always all it’s cut out to be.
+Often showing that living in the limelight isn’t always all it’s cut out to be

-Though it wrapped up its sixth and final season back in 2017, Nashville continues to be a favorite amongst country music and country music TV show fans.
+Though it wrapped up its sixth and final season back in 2018, Nashville continues to be a favorite amongst country music and country music TV show fans.
 And we can also thank the show for boosting sister-duo Lennon and Maisy Stella into the musical limelight!